(Continue reading or skip down to the best solution.)

 Here is a crash course on what you need to know to conduct effective rodent control of rats.

-1. When rats find a new food they are not familiar with, they will take a tiny amount to test it out the first time.
-This way they can avoid items which are indigestible.
+1. When rats find new food they are not familiar with, they will take a tiny amount to test it out the first time.
+This way they can avoid items that are indigestible.
 Knowing this will help you to bait a trap for success.

 2. They mostly hunt for food at night.